abhimanyujangid/Movie_recommendation_system/README.md

 ## Acknowledgements

-- This project was inspired by [XYZ Movie Recommender](https://github.com/xyz/movie-recommender).
+- This project was inspired by [Campusx Movie Recommender].
 - Special thanks to Kaggle dataset [https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?resource=download] for providing the movie data used in this project.